 A: You are welcome to submit your event proposal at the World Water Week website through our online submission forms or on the event page.

-Q: Are there any fees if we want to organise an event at the World Water Week?
+Q: Are there any fees if we want to organize an event at the World Water Week?

 A: Yes, there is an event fee associated with the organisation of an event at the World Water Week.
-The fee is 36,000 SEK (without discounts) which covers the rental of the room and IT, depends on the type of event and the size of the room.
-For more information, please see the events page.
+The fee is 36,000 SEK (without discounts) which covers the rental of the room and IT as well as technical and logistical support and presenter name signs.
+For more information, please see the events page and the fees page

 Q: What are the criteria for event proposals?